Skip to main content

 timeoutfloatRequest timeout in secondsNo

-• All document content and metadata will be permanently removed
+• All document content and metadata are permanently removed

-• Associated partition nodes and embeddings will be deleted
+• Associated partition nodes and embeddings are deleted

-• Flows using this document will be automatically updated
+• Flows using this document are automatically updated

-• Dataset nodes using this document will be updated automatically
+• Dataset nodes using this document are updated automatically

-• Successor nodes in affected flows will be marked as outdated
+• Successor nodes in affected flows may be marked as outdated

 • Flow execution may be impacted until nodes are reconfigured